-Today’s Air Force operates in keeping with a three-part vision: global vigilance, reach and power.
-This vision empowers a technologically advanced force of more than 300,000 troops focused on air, space and cyberspace superiority.
+Today's Air Force operates with a three-part vision: global vigilance, reach and power.
+This vision empowers a technologically advanced force that is focused on air, space and cyberspace superiority.

 Before Serving in the Air Force

-To join the Air Force, you must be between 18 and 27 years old, or 17 with parental consent.
+To join the Air Force, you must be between 18 and 39 years old (17 with parental consent).
 While exceptions are sometimes made for candidates with GEDs or other high school equivalents, high school diplomas are preferred.
 As in most Service branches, the ASVAB test is used to match recruits with jobs.
 Officer candidates are required to take the Air Force Officer Qualifying Test (AFOQT).
 Qualified college students wishing to train as officers should consider Air Force ROTC or the Air Force Academy.

-All Air Force recruits spend 8.5 weeks in Basic Military Training at Lackland Air Force Base in San Antonio, Texas.
-During this time, trainees develop the discipline, confidence and skills to grow into Airmen.
+All Air Force recruits spend eight and a half weeks in Basic Military Training at Lackland Air Force Base in San Antonio, Texas.
+During this time, trainees develop the discipline, confidence and skills to grow into Airmen

 Air Force Benefits